 Unfortunately, the unthinkable can happen.
 That’s why drafting a Will is one of the most important things you can do as a parent.

 In Canada, if someone dies without a Will, they’ve died intestate.
 That means the rules of your province determine how your estate is distributed—not you.

 When you’re a parent, not having a Will is more than just not having a say over who gets the property and assets from your estate.
 You’ll also be leaving it up to the court to make the final decision on who receives guardianship of your children without any idea of who you think the right person would be.

-When someone dies with a Will, the court steps in to clarify grey areas—but legal matters become especially messy when children are involved.
 Keep reading to understand the details of what happens when a parent dies without a Will.

 First: What is a Will?

 A Will, also known as a “Last Will and Testament,” is a legal document that states your final wishes for how you want your assets and property (or “estate”) distributed after you die.